Jennifer Granholm Flips The Script On Fox News

-Category: World Politics Hits: 6Secretary of Energy Jennifer Granholm took on two Fox News hosts who attempted to grill her on the Biden administration's infrastructure plan.
+Category: World Politics Hits: 7Secretary of Energy Jennifer Granholm took on two Fox News hosts who attempted to grill her on the Biden administration's infrastructure plan.
 Fox News host Bill Hemmer began Thursday's interview by suggesting that President Joe Biden is already retreating from his infrastructure goals.
 "It's a great question, Bill," Granholm said happily.
 "Because Congress is not in session and he hasn't had a chance to sit down face-to-face with the members of Congress, which he will do and a number of us have been doing -- at least virtually."
 Granholm went on to remind Hemmer that Biden's bill is "reminiscent of a bipartisan bill that was passed in December."
 "Who doesn't want America to create the supply chains for our own energy security," she continued, "to have manufacturing in this country?
 Who doesn't want to have a safe electric grid?
 Who doesn't want to make sure that we are building the technologies of the future and not allowing our economic competitors to eat us for lunch?"
 "That's a great entré to the question I wanted to ask you about," co-host Dana Perino chimed in.
 "You had said that 'There are many more jobs in this clean energy realm than there have been in the fossil fuel industry itself.'
 But in terms of that supply chain, when for example you ask people to go out and find a solar job or green energy job, a lot of those jobs are in China."
 "So if we try to push too much, are we giving more jobs to China than we are to our own people?"
 Perino wondered.

 Read more https://crooksandliars.com/2021/04/jennifer-granholm-flips-script-fox-news